yamalja/RubyTrendingDevelopers/README.md

   ...
 ]
 ```
 The app is based on `github-trending-api` project.
-For further informations see https://github.com/huchenme/github-trending-api
+For further informations check https://github.com/huchenme/github-trending-api

 ## Installing Ruby and Sinatra
 Install Ruby on your system by typing `sudo apt-get install ruby-full` in your terminal.